renpy/renpy/sphinx/source/incompatible.rst

 New- and old-style substitutions can coexist in the same game, by setting both variables to True.

-Ren'Py has also change the default line-wrapping behavior.
+Ren'Py has also changed the default line-wrapping behavior.
 While the new behavior should never increase the number of lines in a paragraph, it may change which words fall on each line.
 To restore the old behavior, add the code::